Recently, one of my friends asked for property advice; he was looking to buy an environmentally friendly apartment.

 Real estate needs many players and stakeholders, from architects and engineers to construction workers and utility agents.

-The current ecosystem is not equipped with the skills that are needed to build and construct green infrastructure.
-Hence there is an urgent need to put systems in place to impart skills and training to everyone involved.
+The current ecosystem lacks the skills needed to build green infrastructure.
+Hence, there is an urgent need to put in place systems to provide skills training to everyone involved.

 Wrapping Up

-It will be interesting to see how this segment pans out, but it is clear that controlling building emissions can help the environment, create sustainable communities, and ensure economic prosperity.
+It will be interesting to see how this segment pans out, but controlling building emissions can help the environment, create sustainable communities, and ensure economic prosperity.

 Excellent article.
 Very insightful.
 Just wanted to add that if building materials chosen for your site are E1, Go Green certified, it will help your GRIHA and LEED certification.